Anxiety Disorder Is Much More Than Just Being Anxious

 And so much more.

-Suffice to say; the body undergoes a number of physiological changes all geared to give the body a “boost” when in danger.
+Suffice to say; the body undergoes many physiological changes all geared to give the body a “boost” when in danger.
 These changes affect the body on many levels, from respiration, digestion, and muscle tension to the neurological.
-Since these changes are intended to be temporary, they subside once the danger has passed, which allows the body to return to normal functioning as the body uses up or expels the unused stress hormones.
+Since these changes are intended to be temporary, they subside once the danger has passed, which allows the body to return to normal functioning as the body uses up the remaining stress hormones.

 But what happens when danger is regularly perceived, as is the case for many anxiety disorder sufferers?
 The body remains on “emergency response readiness.”
-This means the stress response changes, which are supposed to be temporary, now become the body’s normal.
+This means the stress response changes, which are supposed to be temporary, now persist.

 Anxiety symptoms are symptoms of stress.
-We call them anxiety symptoms because overly apprehensive behavior is the main source of the stress that causes the body to become overly stressed and symptomatic.
+We call them anxiety symptoms because overly apprehensive behavior is the main source of the stress that causes the body to become chronically stressed and symptomatic.

 - Confused thinking